haidary99/ShAI_Assignment/README.md

 NOTES:
 - The 7 required tasks can be seen at the beginning of the Jupyter Notebook file.
-- The Jupyter Notebook file is big and might not be able to be rendered on github, please download it and view it locally if that is the case.
+- The Jupyter Notebook file is big and might not be rendered on github, please download it and view it locally or on Google Colab.
 - All visualization was done using Plotly library.